jjaffeux/motion-assets/README.md

 ```

-note : the sample icon comes from the greal Pixelmator tool, http://www.pixelmator.com/
+note : the sample icon comes from the great Pixelmator tool, http://www.pixelmator.com/